Common name: Pink Cherry, Hairybark

 Inflorescence c.
 2–3 cm long.
 Perianth segments c.
 1 mm long.

 Capsule ovoid, c.
-12 mm long, brown; seeds brown with a yellow fibrous aril.
+12 mm long, brown to black; seeds brown with a yellow fibrous aril.

-Distribution and occurrence: Occurs in rainforest on the coastal ranges from the Bellinger R. to Springbrook (Qld), especially common in the Dorrigo area.
+Distribution and occurrence: in rainforest on the coastal ranges from the Bellinger River to Springbrook (Qld), especially common in the Dorrigo area.

 NSW subdivisions: NC